angular/angular/aio/content/guide/universal.md

 It's not as simple as intercepting a request to the root address `/`.
 The browser could ask for one of the application routes such as `/dashboard`, `/heroes`, or `/detail:12`.
-In fact, if the app were only rendered by the server, _every_ app link clicked would arrive at the server as a navigation URL intended for the router.
+In fact, if the application were only rendered by the server, _every_ application link clicked would arrive at the server as a navigation URL intended for the router.

 Fortunately, application routes have something in common: their URLs lack file extensions.